- Student Video

 Students who choose to eat the regularly prepared meals and do not require any specially ordered meals do not need to make any special arrangements.
 However, students who have severe or life-threatening allergies or dietary restrictions must make prior arrangements.

 Duke TIP provides student meals for the duration of the program.
-We offer a variety of à la carte options at each meal, including a meat and meatless entrée, salad bar, and other assorted items.
+Each site offers a variety of à la carte options at each meal, including a meat and meatless entrée, salad bar, and other assorted items.
 Menus are designed to accommodate vegetarian, gluten-free, and lactose-free diets, as well as many common food allergies.

 Kosher meals are not available, but students are able to eat “kosher-style” by selectively choosing items from the regular dining hall offerings.

-Students with special dietary needs or severe allergies must contact the Coordinator of Accommodations at firstname.lastname@example.org or (919) 668-9100 by April 13 to discuss meal options.
+Students with special dietary needs or severe allergies must contact the Coordinator of Accommodations at email@example.com or (919) 668-9100 to discuss meal options.

 Coin- or card-operated washers and dryers are available on all campuses.
-Each load costs approximately $1.50, and Residential Counselors will be glad to provide instructions on using the machines.
+Typically each load costs approximately $1.50, and Residential Counselors will be glad to provide instructions on using the machines.
+More site-specific details about laundry facilities will be provided to enrolled students in May.

 Athletic facilities and training programs